top

 Residential building for brother-in-law and sculptor Werner Schürmann near Dublin, 1964

-In our series “Spotlight on Women Architects”, we regularly introduce the work of female architects to you – such as that of Margot Schürmann who over a period of decades together with her husband Joachim Schürmann played a major role in shaping the direction that architecture took in West Germany.
+In our series “Spotlight on Women Architects”, we regularly present the work of female architects – such as that of Margot Schürmann who over a period of decades together with her husband Joachim Schürmann played a major role in shaping the direction that architecture took in West Germany.

 by David Kasparek | 12/28/2023